ShunLett/Lab_3/README.md

-// This is my progres so far, I'm not finished with code
+// This is my s so far, I'm not finished with code

 import java.util.Scanner;
 import java.util.Arrays;